-I have had mixed results with Vegan Lipsticks in the past, getting the formula right does seem to be something of a art form, but when they are done well it's a major plus.
+I have had mixed results with Vegan Lipsticks in the past, getting the formula right does seem to be something of an art form, but when they are done well it’s a major plus.

 I get quite a few requests for vegan brands and products, I know it is something that interests many of you which is why I started my Vegan Brands list which is being continuously updated.
 For me Tropic Skincare has been one of the best discoveries of 2017, I am absolutely loving every product I have tried so far (skincare reviews on their way!) and so I knew if anyone could master a good vegan lipstick, they could.

 The colour click lipstick has some very nice packaging, you push the bottom of the bullet to release the lipstick for a satisfying “click” sound.
 The metallic part of the packaging looks phenomenal, and the black case looks sleek with the Tropic logo.
 There are seven shades in total, a good mix of peaches, nudes and deeper colours.

 You get a good amount of moisturising oils in this lipstick, Camellia, Avocado and Shea as well as coconut.
 Instead of beeswax a vegan wax is used to get the lipstick to become (and stay) solid.
 Unlike other vegan lipsticks I don’t feel like I have treat this one with kid gloves, I apply straight from the bullet and it stands up in performance to a lipstick using beeswax without a problem.

 Tropic Skincare Colour Click Lipstick – Shade Rosehip (£14)